Farahat612/Solid-Waste-Management-Data-Warehouse-and-Dashboard/README.md

 - `Dashboard/`: Generated dashboard in both `PNG` and `PDF` format.
 - `datasets/`: Sample data files in CSV format.
 - `results/`: Screenshots of SQL queries and charts.
-- `sqlCommands.sql`: SQL script for creating database tables and queries
+- `sqlCommands.sql`: SQL script for creating database tables and queries.
-- `documentation.md`: This project documentation.

 ## Database Schema